Being physically active can improve your physical and emotional health; here’s how you can develop a plan that’s right for you.

 You’re tired – too worn out to go for a walk with your wife, too bushed to go biking with your son, and don’t have the energy to golf with your buddies.
 We get it.

 For those living with advanced prostate cancer, taking part in physical activities can seem daunting.
-However, regular physical activity can be a key part of helping to keeping energy levels up for patients with cancer.
+However, regular physical activity can be a key part of helping to keep energy levels up for patients with cancer.
 In fact, recent studies show that remaining active can help improve physical function and overall quality of life, while too much rest can lead to negative side effects, such as muscle weakness and reduced range of motion.1

 You have the power to take greater control of your health by mapping out a physical activity plan that works best for you.
 Here are some suggestions on how to get your plan started!